openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

    :linenos:

-    let a = null                // type of 'a' is null let aa = undefined          // type of 'a' is undefined let arr = [null, undefined] // type of 'arr' is null|undefined[]
+    let a = null                // type of 'a' is null let aa = undefined          // type of 'aa' is undefined let arr = [null, undefined] // type of 'arr' is (null | undefined)[]

-    let cond: boolean = /*something*/
+    let cond: boolean = /*some initialization*/

     let b = cond ?
 1 : 2         // type of 'b' is int
     let c = cond ?
-3 : 3.14 // type of 'b' is double
+3 : 3.14      // type of 'c' is double
-    let d = cond ? "one" : "two" // type of 'c' is string let e = cond ?
-1 : "one" // type of 'e' is 1 | "one"
+    let d = cond ? "one" : "two" // type of 'd' is string let e = cond ?
+1 : "one"     // type of 'e' is int | string

+    const bb = cond ?
+1 : 2         // type of 'bb' is 1 | 2
+    const cc = cond ?
+3 : 3.14      // type of 'cc' is 3 | 3.14
+    const dd = cond ? "one" : "two" // type of 'dd' is "one" | "two"
+    const ee = cond ?
+1 : "one"     // type of 'ee' is 1 | "one"

     let f = {name: "aa"} // compile-time error